When Should I File for Bankruptcy?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-- Getting credit counseling
+- Talk to a credit counseling agency

 - Trying to negotiate your debt or make a payment plan with your creditor

-- Sticking to a budget
+- Creating (and sticking to) a budget

 What Is Bankruptcy?